bennybebo/BaseballWebScrape/README.md

 The data sheets can be easily shared on Twitter (@BlueChipProps), providing valuable information for sports betting fans.

 How it Works:
-The MLB Data Scraper utilizes web scraping techniques to extract data from different websites that provide MLB statistics, such as player's hit rates, home run rates, , pitcher matchups for today, YRFI (Yes Run First Inning) probabilities, and current sportsbook odds for a prop.
+The program utilizes web scraping techniques to extract data from different websites that provide MLB statistics, such as player's hit rates, home run rates, , pitcher matchups for today, YRFI (Yes Run First Inning) probabilities, and current sportsbook odds for a prop.
 The scraped data is then processed and organized into dataframes and excel sheets that are suitable for sharing on Twitter.